I design the structures that decide how work works.

-How I work through ideas
+How I work

 Diagnose

 I look for structural friction.
-Where language is conflated, frameworks overlap or responsibilities blur.
+Where language is conflated, frameworks overlap, or responsibilities blur.

 Architect